 The Asian Music Circuit is the leading promoter of Asian music in the UK.
 It has successfully established a reputation of producing innovative tours, concerts and educational projects of the highest standard.

-The project was delivered by the Asian Music Circuit and facilitated by Arjunan Manuelpillai and Tom Fairbairn on behalf of Music In Detention.
+The project was delivered by the Asian Music Circuit on behalf of Music In Detention.
+The artistic team was led by Arjunan Manuelpillai.